yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/05. User-defined Aggregations/readme.md

 **Thus, by utilizing User-defined aggregation we achieved much higher performance and decreased the amount of I/O operations.**

 > [!TIP]
 > If you observe similar performance for both non-aggregated and aggregated tables, this may be due to results being served from Query Result Cache.
-To mitigate this, you may recreate test tables by running SQL-statements mentioned above.
+To mitigate this, you may recreate test tables after configuring the report by executing SQL-statements mentioned above.